bru401/bru401/README.md

 - **Languages:** Python, SQL, R
 - **Data Viz & BI:** Power BI, Python (Seaborn, Matplotlib)
 - **Data Handling:** Python (Pandas), Excel
-- **Version Control:** Git & GitHub
+- **Descriptive and Inferential Statistics**

 ---

 ## 🧠 What I'm Working On

-- 📈 Visualizing education and economic performance across regions
+- Enrolled in a post-graduation course in Data Science and Analytics
-- 🔎 Building dynamic dashboards with time-based KPIs
+- Adding a PowerBI project to my portfolio
-- 🎯 Improving multivariate analysis and statistical storytelling
+- Demonstrating a full data science pipeline using SQL
-- 🧪 Learning advanced Power BI (e.g. DAX patterns, data modeling)
+- More complex data analysis projects, with an emphasis in statistics

-## Check out my main repository for my data analysis portfolio
+## Check out my main repository for **my data analysis portfolio**
 https://github.com/bru401/Main

 ---